cabforum/smime/SBR.md

 ## 5.4  Audit logging procedures

 ### 5.4.1  Types of events recorded
-The CA and each Delegated Third Party SHALL record details of the actions taken to process a certificate request and to issue a Certificate, including all information generated and documentation received in connection with the certificate request; the time and date; and the personnel involved.
+The CA and each Delegated Third Party SHALL record details of the actions taken to process a Certificate Request and to issue a Certificate, including all information generated and documentation received in connection with the Certificate Request; the time and date; and the personnel involved.
 The CA SHALL make these records available to its Qualified Auditor as proof of the CA’s compliance with these Requirements.

 The CA SHALL record at least the following events:

 1. CA certificate and key lifecycle events, including:
    1. Key generation, backup, storage, recovery, archival, and destruction;
    2. Certificate requests, renewal, and re-key requests, and revocation;
-   3. Approval and rejection of certificate requests;
+   3. Approval and rejection of Certificate Requests;
    4. Cryptographic device lifecycle management events;
    5. Generation of Certificate Revocation Lists and OCSP entries;
    6. Introduction of new Certificate Profiles and retirement of existing Certificate Profiles.